jisaacks/GitGutter/README.md

  ↑      | goto to previous change
  ↓      | goto to next change
  ≈, ≉   | enable/disable difference highlighting
- ⎘      | copy the orignial content from the commit
+ ⎘      | copy the original content from the commit
  ⟲      | revert a modified hunk to the original state in a commit